Washington State Route 211

 State Route 211 (SR 211) is a Washington state highway located in Pend Oreille County.
 The 15.18 mi long route that begins at an intersection with U.S. Route 2 (US 2) east of Diamond Lake.
 The highway extends north to end at SR 20 in Usk, a small community south of Cusick.
 The roadway serves as a bypass of Newport.
 The route originally was established as Secondary State Highway 6B (SSH 6B) in 1937.
 SSH 6B was later renumbered to SR 311 in 1964 during the highway renumbering.
 After SR 20 was extended east over SR 31, the highway was renumbered to SR 211.

 Route description

-State Route 211 (SR 211) begins its 15.18 mi of highway at an intersection with U.S. Route 2 (US 2), a major west–east route, east of Diamond Lake.
+State Route 211 (SR 211) begins its 15.18 mi of highway at an intersection with U.S. Route 2 (US 2), a major west–east route, west of Diamond Lake.
 After the intersection, the road travels northwest to Sacheen Lake and north to Deer Valley before continuing northbound to Davis Lake.
 After Davis Lake, the road intersects Westside Kalispel Road and advances north to its terminus at SR 20 in Usk, located south of Cusick.
-North of the US 2 intersection, an estimated 2,200 motorists utilized Lewis Street daily based on average annual daily traffic (AADT) data collected by the Washington State Department of Transportation.
+North of the US 2 intersection, an estimated 2,200 motorists utilized Lewis Street daily based on annual average daily traffic (AADT) data collected by the Washington State Department of Transportation.